 The institution has no responsibility to find or assist a student in finding housing does not offer any dormitory facilities nor does it offer any assistance locating off-site housing; however, ample housing options are available near all campuses.
-Per the California Student Aid Commission statistics for 2017-2018, average housing costs are \$1,030.00 per month.
-Current statistics can be accessed via the following website:
+Per the California Student Aid Commission statistics for 2018-2019, average housing costs are \$1,080.00 per month.
+UEI College campuses included in this Catalog offer the following programs.
+Not all programs are offered at all locations.